 How will the objective be addressed (including strategies and techniques)?
-Students will use these learned concepts to predict, analyze and interpret changes in cells and tissues, and the skeletal, muscular, nervous, and special systems by comparing healthy and pathological models.
+Students will use these learned concepts to predict, analyze, and interpret changes in the endocrine, cardiovascular, lymphatic and immune, respiratory, digestive, urinary, and reproductive systems by comparing healthy and pathological models.
 Students will apply learned concepts to explain the consequences of abnormal structure and function of individual and integrated systems.